San Francisco DA under fire after pedestrians killed

 The San Francisco Police Officers’ Association, which opposed Boudin’s candidacy for district attorney, is seeking an independent panel to review charging decisions, saying there may be conflicts of interest involving Boudin’s old employer, the public defender’s office.

-McAlister was expected in court Tuesday to face felony charges that include vehicular manslaughter while intoxicated, possession of a firearm and leaving the scene of a collision.
-Boudin’s office, which has a policy of not seeking cash bail, will seek detention, spokeswoman Rachel Marshall said.
+On Tuesday, McAlister pleaded not guilty to all charges, including vehicular manslaughter while intoxicated, possession of a firearm and leaving the scene of a collision, and will stay in jail.
+Boudin’s office, which has a policy of not seeking cash bail, sought detention, spokeswoman Rachel Marshall said.

 San Francisco’s public defender, Mano Raju, whose office is representing McAlister, rejected calls to revive what he called failed “tough on crime” rhetoric.